emissary-ingress/emissary/reference/tls/mtls.md

 3. Configure Ambassador Edge Stack to use this `TLSContext` when making connections to upstream services.

-   The `tls` attribute in a `Mapping` configuration tell's Ambassador Edge Stack to use the `TLSContext` we created above when making connections to upstream services.
+   The `tls` attribute in a `Mapping` configuration tells Ambassador Edge Stack to use the `TLSContext` we created above when making connections to upstream services.

    ```yaml
    ---